lemunozm/asciiarena-js/README.md

 # asciiarena
-An arcade multiplayer console game
+An arcade multiplayer game for terminals.

 Currently in development...